 Specifically created for wild cats who prefer little to no human interaction, our barn cat program is intended to match spayed or neutered feral cats to barn homes.

-The program allows people who are looking to a barn, or garage/shop, cat to their family to obtain cats who not only have been altered, but have also been FIV/FeLV tested, vaccinated, and ear-tipped.
+The program allows people who are looking to add a barn cat to their family to obtain cats who not only have been fixed, but have also been FIV/FeLV tested, vaccinated, and ear-tipped.
 It also allows cats who otherwise would not have been able to find a home to go into a setting where they can live their best lives.

 Here are some of the questions that we often receive about our Barn Cat Program: